rackerlabs/design-system/_component_design/date-picker.md

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-8-md hxSpan-8-lg" %}

-## Month picker specifications
+## Specifications

-Use the following specifications when you construct a month picker.
+Use the following specifications when you construct a date picker.

 {% endcolumn %}